jaimeprojects/jaimeprojects.github.io/_pages/about.md

 ### Personal Projects

-Some of the projects that you can find here i have built in teams over the course of several months and have helped me become a more rounded software engineer.
+Some of the projects that you can find here I have built in teams over the course of several months and have helped me become a more rounded software engineer.
+Other projects I ahve done on my own out of wanting to build solutions to everyday problems.

 For more information about some of my projects go [here!](/portfolio)